sohv/sohv.github.io/_posts/2024-01-02-qlora-tutorial.md

 thumbnail: "/assets/images/blog/qlora-thumbnail.png"
 ---

-# Implementing QLoRA: A Step-by-Step Guide to Efficient Fine-tuning

 QLoRA (Quantized Low-Rank Adaptation) has emerged as a game-changing technique for fine-tuning large language models efficiently.
 In this tutorial, we'll walk through its implementation and best practices.

 ## What is QLoRA?